-- Customer Service Team - Assistant director property services (Steve Crissall) and copying in the CEO. - I am not sure, a woman called Sandra Scott. - Rang the Ipswich office.
+- Customer Service Team - Assistant director property services and copying in the CEO. - I am not sure. - Rang the Ipswich office.
 They said to ring repairs.
-I also spoke to the housing officer. - The development project officer who is called Livetta. - To customer services and the sales representative. - To the site men who we're working for Orwell
+I also spoke to the housing officer. - The development project officer. - To customer services and the sales representative. - To the site men who we're working for Orwell